conmaol/maglocunus/AI/misc/GenAI-TradAI.md

 A <mark>classifier</mark> is a computer which decides which of a small set of predefined output classes the input belongs to.
 - A <mark>binary classifier</mark> is a classifier with just two output classes (eg. `True` and `False`).

+A <mark>supervised learner</mark> is a computer which builds classifiers.
+The input is a collection of pre-classified inputs and the output is a (trained) classifier.

+A <mark>clusterer</mark> (or unsupervised learner) is a computer which ...
+The input is a collection of (unclassified) inputs and the output is a ... (classifier?).

 ----